brson/wasm-opt-rs/notes.md

 and high-still layers of API hide the `base` API from users, exposing only APIs with correct `mut` declarations.

+Papering over the missing `const`-correctness was easy in our case, but more complex or stateful APIs would cause bigger problems, that might require fixing the underlying declarations.

 [cc]: https://isocpp.org/wiki/faq/const-correctness
 [`base` API]: https://github.com/brson/wasm-opt-rs/blob/bae781010f6a2a7d774adc05d251cdf7608bc271/components/wasm-opt/src/base.rs

+We haven't tried it yet,
+but `cxx` author dtolnay offers [a preferred shim pattern][ncs] for dealing with non-const-correct methods.

+[ncs]: #user-content-a-better-shim-pattern-for-non-const-methods

 Naming these types correctly is not exactly easy, especially the difficult-to-understand `Pin` type,